alex-gutev/live_cells/docs-src/docs/basics/action-cells.md

 :::note

-This example uses the parsed JSON response directly.
-In production code, you would deserialize the response to a model object.
+This definition of the countries cell returns a list of `Country`s, whereas the previous definition returns the raw parsed JSON response.

 :::